Red flags in Speech and Language for a Child

 So, once you’ve realized that your baby is twelve months, and he’s talking appropriately as he should, we should move on to one or two years old, which is when they start acquiring language, and then to two to three years old.
 Two to three-year old’s is the most important part of language communication.
 It’s when children acquire the most words – they can acquire from 50 to 500 words at the age of two.
 They learn how to add words, add nouns, add verbs, add proverbs.
 So, from two to three it is the most crucial time for children to develop language.
 If you notice, or you have concerns, you’re probably right.
 If you are concerned about your child’s speech, there probably is something wrong.
 So please don’t wait till they’re three or four, because somebody tells you that they started talking late.
 The most important part is from two to three.

-Now, what are the red flags from two to three, for children?
+Now, what are the red flags in speech delays from two to three, for children?
 If your child is not putting two words together, such as a verb and a noun, like “Mommy eats” “Mommy Sleep”, that is not appropriate.
 If they are putting two words together that are just nouns, it’s not appropriate.
 It has to be a verb and a noun, and then adding on from there.
 They should do two to three word utterances or phrases.
 They should have eye contact.
 They should be able to play with other kids.
-In such instances, such as autism, there are some very immediate red flags when it comes to language, for kids that are about two years old.
+In such instances, such as autism, there are some very immediate red flags when it comes to language, for kids hat are about two years old.

 Autistic children, for the most part, don’t have any eye contact.
 They do not respond to their name.
 They are compulsive about doing certain things.
 They have echolalia, which most parents think is okay, because you’re repeating words, but they are not being used functionally.
 Words need to be used functionally.
 They need to call their Mom “Mom”.
 They need to use words in a communication.
 No gestures, and no physical pointing.
 We want kids to use the words appropriately.
 So, autistic kids most of the time, repeat words, which is called echolalia.
 They will have physical directions, so they will take their parents to point to the things they want.
 They’ll use gestures.
 They won’t respond to their name.
 They’ll flip the light switches on and off.
 They might start walking on their tippy-toes.
 There are very interesting characteristics for kids with autism.
 So, if you see any of it, it doesn’t mean that he has, or she has, autism.
 It just means that it might be a red flag.